 Aydın Buluç (Principal Investigator), is a Staff Scientist at the Lawrence Berkeley National Lab and an Adjunct Assistant Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
 Previously, he was a Luis W. Alvarez postdoctoral fellow at LBNL and a visiting scientist at the Simons Institute for the Theory of Computing.
 He received his PhD in Computer Science from the University of California, Santa Barbara in 2010 and his BS in Computer Science and Engineering from Sabanci University, Turkey in 2005.
 Dr. Buluç is a recipient of the DOE Early Career Award in 2013 and the IEEE TCSC Award for Excellence for Early Career Researchers in 2015.
 He is also a founding associate editor of the ACM Transactions on Parallel Computing.
 More info in his personal website: https://people.eecs.berkeley.edu/~aydin/

-Oguz Selvitopi is a Postdoctoral Research Fellow in the Performance and Algorithms group of Computer Science Department at Lawrence Berkeley National Laboratory.
+Oguz Selvitopi is a Research Scientist in the Performance and Algorithms group of Computer Science Department at Lawrence Berkeley National Laboratory, where he was previously a Postdoctoral Research Fellow.
 His research interests are high performance computing, parallel sparse matrix computations, combinatorial scientific computing, and bioinformatics.
 Oguz received his Ph.D. in computer engineering from Bilkent University, Turkey in 2016.

 Yu-Hang Tang is the 2017 Luis W. Alvarez postdoctoral fellow of Lawrence Berkeley National Laboratory.
 His recent research centers around the development of machine learning algorithms, in particular graph-based methods, for solving problems found in many science disciplines such as chemistry, materials, and traffic modeling.
 Prior to that, he has years of experience in designing computational method and software stacks for modeling microscopic and mesoscopic systems.
 He is the author of several open-source software packages, including the LAMMPS USER-MESO GPU-acclerated package for Dissipative Particle Dynamics (DPD) and Smoothed Particle Hydrodynamics (SPH), the Multiscale Universal Interface library for coupling standalone solvers to perform multiscale simulations, and the OpenRBC code for simulating red blood cells at protein resolution.
 Yu-Hang received his Ph.D. in applied mathematics from Brown University in 2017, and his B.E in polymer science from Zhejiang University in 2011.